SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

 Update your application in the provider subaccount.
 For detailed instructions, refer to the section [Deploy the Multi-Tenant Application to a Provider Subaccount](24-Multi-Tenancy-Deployment.md#build-and-deploy-the-multi-tenant-application).

 > Note: Make sure any local changes have been reverted before deployment.

+You have now successfully deployed the application to the provider subaccount and you're ready to [provision tenants of the multi-tenant application to customers and connect with SAP Business One](./33b-Multi-Tenancy-Provisioning-Connect-B1.md).